-Intestinal worm infestation can cause morbidity and sometimes even death.
-Morbidity is directly related to worm burden; the greater the number of worms, the greater the severity of the disease.
-Concomitant infections with other parasitic species are possible and may have additional effects on the severity of the disease.
+Intestinal worm infestation can cause sickness and sometimes even death.
+The greater the number of worms, the greater the severity of the disease.

-There are a number of ways intestinal worms can compromise the body’s health especially in children.
-They include :
+When someone is infested with worms, there are a number of ways the intestinal worms can compromise the person’s health, especially in children.
+The ways include :

 - Affecting the nutritional status of the child or adult.
 The worms feed on an infected persons tissues, including blood, leading to loss of proteins and iron leading to poor or delayed physical growth and development.

 - The worms can increase malabsorbtion of micro nutrients in the intestine by competing for such nutrients like vitamin A and others, causing certain deficiencies.